IMG_1043

 Primary Clients

-Supporting Young Men on Their Journey
+Supporting Young Males on Their Journey

 • Lingering trauma, grief, self-harm urges, or thoughts of suicide

-• Substance use or other addictive behaviours
+• Substance use or other compulsive or addictive behaviours

-• Difficulty concentrating, restlessness, or ADHD concerns
+• Difficulty concentrating, increased restlessness, or emerging attention‑related concerns

 • Mood disorders (Depression, Bipolar)